encse/challenge24-2004/README.md

-# Challenge24 (2003) EC
+# Challenge24 EC

-This project contains the solutions to the first electronic round of Challenge24, a yearly programming contest held in Budapest.
+This project contains the solutions to the electronic round of Challenge24, a yearly programming contest held in Budapest.

 ## Setup
 Check the `problemset` folder for problem descriptions and inputs.
 The `ch24` folder contains our solutions written in C#.
 The repo is self contained, the binary dependencies are also included under `packages`.